Moira MacTaggert: House of M

-In the House of M reality, Moira MacTaggert was declared a criminal for attempting to cure her son Kevin of the mutant gene and his psychosis.
-King Magneto's mutant supremacy saw this as an act against mutantkind, and Sentinels were dispatched to destroy Muir Island and capture Moira.
-Though Moira escaped, Kevin was also freed, sending him on a gruesome killing spree that was attributed to Moira as failed experiments, as she chases him across the globe.
-When the reality-hopping Exiles caught Proteus's attention, Moira emerged from hiding to warn them about her son, who was intrigued by their presence and desired to ruin the realities they attempted to fix.
-When he attacks the team, Moira shot him, exposing him to the metal that was his deadly allergy and only weakness, forcing him to find a new body.
-Unsurprisingly, he chose to possess his mother, and rather than allow her son to possess her and use her against them, Moira commits suicide.
+An alternate universe version of Moira MacTaggert appears in House of M. This version was declared a criminal for attempting to cure her son Kevin of the mutant gene and his psychosis.
+King Magneto's mutant supremacy saw this as an act against mutantkind, and Sentinels were dispatched to destroy Muir Island and capture MacTaggert.
+When the reality-hopping Exiles attract Proteus's attention, MacTaggert emerges from hiding to warn them about her son.
+When Kevin attacks the Exiles, MacTaggert shoots him, forcing him to find a new body.
+Kevin chooses to possess his mother, who kills herself rather than be used.